wso2/docs-is/en/docs/learn/device-flow-grant.md

 (E) — While the end user reviews the authorization request, the client polls the authorization server with the device code and client identifier to check if the user has completed the authorization step.

 (F) — If the user grants access, the authorization server validates the verification code and responds with the access token.
-If not,

 !!! info "Support for refresh token grant - Yes"
 	This grant type issues a refresh token which can be used to obtain new access tokens using the [refresh token grant](../../learn/refresh-token-grant).